 Compared to the general run of home televisions, portable RV and marine TVs share many picture quality and sound features but have certain key features that make them better suited to mobile installations.

-Like other models, most modern RV TVs use a flat-screen.
+Like other models, including outdoor TVs, most modern RV TVs use a flat screen.
 These options also come in a similar range of picture quality options with max resolution ranging from around 720p upwards to 4k UHD.
 Also, similar to other units, RV TVs may be compatible with Roku TV, Apple TV 4K, Android TV, and other streaming services.
 They can also use a built-in DVD player and tend to give users the option of using an external speaker or the TV’s built-in speakers.

 RV and Camper TV units may also be more likely to work with portable satellite TV antennas or a portable satellite dish.
 Cable hookup with a mobile TV is generally similar to the process on a home TV.